Skip to main content

 For the Fashionista

 In the hierarchy of hard-to-buy-for folks, the fashionista often triumphs.
-Fortunately, North Carolina offers multiple luxury shopping destinations fit for the fashion forward.
+Fortunately, NC offers multiple luxury shopping destinations fit for the fashion forward.
 At North Hills in Raleigh, browse freestanding boutiques nestled along a walkable square, all surrounding a twinkling Christmas tree.
 Stop into Monkee’s for shoes and handbags from designers Tory Burch or Kate Spade, Charlotte’s for exquisite trinkets and monogrammed everything (even rain boots), or Lululemon for high-end athletic apparel.
 If buying name brands, SouthPark mall in Charlotte shops like the pages of Vogue.
 Options include jewelry from Tiffany & Co. or handbags via Louis Vuitton.

 Of course, if buying on a budget, flock to the Tanger Outlets of Mebane and pick up something from Polo or Saks Off Fifth.
 Another popular stop is Charlotte Premium Outlets, which features high-end retailers such as Kate Spade New York, Michael Kors and Under Armour.